carrievv26/crypto/README.md

 # crypto
-Test if old techniques are appliable in crypto
+Test if common techniques applied in TradeFi are appliable in crypto
-- ARIMA: ARIMA prediction on BIC.
+- ARIMA: ARIMA prediction on BTC
+- Fibonacci_retracement: dynamic fibonacci retracement